-One or more breaking leaf buds are visible on the plant.
-A leaf bud is considered "breaking" once a green leaf tip is visible at the end of the bud, but before the first leaf from the bud has unfolded to expose the leaf stalk (petiole) or leaf base.
+One or more breaking needle buds are visible on the plant.
+A needle bud is considered "breaking" once a green needle tip is visible at the end of the bud, but before the first needle from the bud has unfolded and spread away at an angle from the developing stem.

 One or more young, unfolded needles are visible on the plant.
 A needle is considered "young" and "unfolded" once it has spread away from the developing stem enough that its point of attachment to the stem is visible, but before it has reached full size or turned the darker green color or tougher texture of mature needles on the plant.

 One or more fresh, male pollen cones (strobili) are visible on the plant.
 Cones have overlapping scales that are initially tightly closed, then spread apart to open the cone and release pollen.
 Include cones that are unopened or open, but do not include wilted or dried cones that have already released all of their pollen.